strategicalliances/docs/content/en/docs/appstore/use-content/platform-supported-content/modules/snowflake/mendix-data-loader.md

 ### SQL to Setup Mail Notification

-The following is an template you can use after filling in the specifics:
+The following is a template you can execute in a worksheet after filling in the specifics:

 ```sql
 CREATE DATABASE IF NOT EXISTS <db name>;